 That is, unless the buyer just has an Atlanta address but actually lives outside the city limits in Fulton County, where the sales tax rate is 7.75%.
 And these examples cover just two transactions.
 A high-volume online seller may be making thousands of sales per month, and they’ll need to know the correct sales tax rate to charge on each sale.

 Beginning at the point of sale, sales tax collection is already vastly more difficult for online sellers than for brick and mortar sellers.

 Online Sellers are Subject to Multiple States’ Laws

 In the U.S., all merchants are required to collect sales tax from buyers in states where they have “sales tax nexus.”
 Sales tax nexus is just a legalese way of saying a “significant connection” to a state.
 (You can read what each state’s laws have to say about sales tax nexus here.)

 The owners of a Mom & Pop brick and mortar store would only be required to register for a sales tax permit, collect sales tax, and file periodic sales tax returns with the state where their store is located.

 Currently, online sellers with nexus in a state are required to collect sales tax from buyers in that state.
 This means they may already be filing multiple sales tax returns multiple times per year.
 But if the online sales tax proponents got their way, online sellers would be required to collect sales tax from buyers in every state, no matter if they had any kind of nexus tie to the state.
-This would mean potentially filing sales tax returns in all forty-five states (plus D.C.) with sales tax, plus, in a handful of states, filing local sales tax returns.
+This would mean potentially filing sales tax returns in all forty-six states (plus D.C.) with sales tax, plus, in a handful of states, filing local sales tax returns.

 Once again, requiring online sellers to collect sales tax on all sales isn’t leveling the playing field.
 It’s an unfair advantage for brick and mortar sellers.